-Pregnant mother and baby died of Covid after she was sent to ‘unsuitable ward’
+Pregnant mother and baby died after she was sent to ‘unsuitable ward’

 Ms Haq, who tested positive for Covid-19 in late July was admitted to Whipps Cross by ambulance on 7 August after complaining of severe abdominal pain and increasing shortness of breath.

-She had sought medical advice in the previous days due to her symptoms.
+She had sought medical advice in the previous days because of her symptoms.

-Medical observations showed Ms Haq was suffering an acute kidney injury and on August 11 her level of haemoglobin - a protein that carries oxygen around the body - was considered to be concerning low, the inquest was told.
+Medical observations showed Ms Haq was suffering an acute kidney injury and on 11 August her level of haemoglobin – the protein that carries oxygen around the body – was considered to be concerningly low, the inquest was told.

 In the early hours of the following morning, her condition deteriorated, the hearing was told.